TheSmartCooking/Front-end/content/privacy-policy.md

 We use the information we collect to:

 - Keep your account safe and make sure you stay logged in.
-- Protect the website from misuse or attacks.
+- Protect the site from misuse or attacks.

 ## Cookies

 ### Essential Cookies

 - These are required for the site to work properly, such as staying logged in.
-- We do **not** use cookies to track you on other websites.
+- We do **not** use cookies to track you on other sites.

 ### Language Preference